FudaWiki/fudawiki-files/hanafuda/popular-culture.md

 	This installment in Namco's "Tales" series features a minigame that is a modified interpretation of [Koi-Koi](/en/hanafuda/games/koi-koi).
 It uses a modified deck structure of 8 suits of 6 cards each, with 7 different categories of cards.
 Each card features a character portrait, and each suit represents one installment in the video game series.

 # References
-Media in which Hanafuda is made reference to
+Media in which hanafuda is shown or referenced.

 * [Demon Slayer: Kimetsu no Yaiba](https://en.wikipedia.org/wiki/Demon_Slayer:_Kimetsu_no_Yaiba) (鬼滅の刃, *Kimetsu no Yaiba*)
   (A 2016-2020 Manga, 2019 animated television series, and 2020 animated film.)
-  The protagonist's earrings are elongated hanafuda cards that resemble the [Full Moon](/en/hanafuda/suits/susuki-grass#full-moon) card.
+  The protagonist's earrings are elongated hanafuda cards that resemble the [Full Moon](/en/hanafuda/suits/susuki-grass#full-moon) card, but with a [rising sun](https://en.wikipedia.org/wiki/Rising_Sun_Flag) design.

 * [Dragon Ball](https://en.wikipedia.org/wiki/Dragon_Ball) (1986 animated series)
   The animated series has a filler episode called [The Rampage of InoShikaCho](https://dragonball.fandom.com/wiki/The_Rampage_of_InoShikaCho), featuring a monster called [InoShikaCho](https://dragonball.fandom.com/wiki/InoShikaCho) that looks like a purple boar with deer antlers and butterfly wings.